 - New Fargate website goes live: compatible with smartphones, simple, clear, and informative

 Export potential in the Baltic States

 Attractive neighboring states west of Russia

 The three Baltic States of Estonia, Latvia, and Lithuania have been members of the European Union (EU) since 2004.
 During this time, they have developed open and flexible national economies.
 Russia’s economic crisis, as well as its counter-sanctions against the EU and NATO, have done little harm to the neighboring Baltic States.
 This sales market, with over six million inhabitants, has very high economic growth compared to the EU.
-In the following article, our Baltic satellite will show which market segments have the largest business potential for Swiss exporters.
+In the following article, our Baltic agent will show which market segments have the largest business potential for Swiss exporters.